 Let’s string these functions together, which as you can see, is pretty trivial:

-(defun beep--when-finished (phrase) "Notify us with string, PHRASE, to grab our attention.
-Useful after a long process has completed, but use sparingly, as this can be pretty distracting." (message phrase) (when (functionp 'alert) (alert phrase :title "Completed")) (beep--beep) (beep--speak phrase))
+(defun beep-when-finished (phrase &optional to-speak) "Notify us with string, PHRASE, to grab our attention.
+Useful after a long process has completed, but use sparingly, as this can be pretty distracting." (when (functionp 'alert) (alert phrase :title "Completed")) (beep--beep) (beep--speak (or to-speak phrase)) (message phrase))

 And let’s see it in action: